-Below we explain the rationale for proposing the new Bylaws in a detailed question-&-answer section.
-Our previous constitution dates back to 1967 and is no longer in compliance with the requirements of the Canada Not-For-Profit Corporation Act (CNCA) that governs the CEA since its incorporation as a not-for-profit corporation in 2015.
-We are legally obliged to make our Bylaws compliant, and the proposed Bylaws have been reviewed carefully by legal counsel.
+Below we explain the rationale for the new Bylaws in a detailed question-&-answer section.
+Our previous constitution dates back to 1967 and was no longer in compliance with the requirements of the Canada Not-For-Profit Corporation Act (CNCA) that governs the CEA since its incorporation as a not-for-profit corporation in 2015.
+We were legally obliged to make our Bylaws compliant, and the proposed Bylaws have been reviewed carefully by legal counsel.
 The new Bylaws preserve the spirit and intent of the old constitution to the fullest extent possible within the constraints of the CNCA.
-The CEA's Executive Council strongly recommends to members to vote YES in the forthcoming special ballot.

 Why does the CEA need new Bylaws?

 The CEA incorporated as a not-for-profit (NFP) corporation on April 9, 2015 under the federal Canada Not-for-Profit Corporations Act (CNCA).
 The CNCA requires that NFP corporations adhere to the specific rules set forth in the CNCA and the related Canada Not-for-profit Corporations Regulations (CNCR).
 We have received legal advice that the 50-year old Constitution of the CEA is not compliant with the CNCA.
 Therefore, the CEA is legally obliged to adopt a new set of Bylaws that is fully compliant with the CNCA.
 Incorporation of the CEA became a necessity in 2015 in order to become a legal entity that is fully able to transact contractually.